 Our peaceful sanctuaries enable us to care for horses and ponies whose needs mean that they cannot easily be cared for elsewhere.

-We currently have six sanctuaries and it is here that our dedicated staff provide expert and specialist care for life to over 200 horses and ponies.
-The remainder of our horses and ponies are given care for life through our network of knowledgeable carers.
+We currently have four sanctuaries and it is here that our dedicated staff provide expert and specialist care for life to over 200 horses and ponies.
+The remainder of our horses and ponies are given care for life through our Sanctuary at Home scheme.

 Our sanctuaries are not usually open to the public.
 However, we do hold open days throughout the year as part of our programme of events and we have shared many of our rescue stories on this site for you to be able to see the impact of our work.